jasonumiker/eks-quickstart-immersion/README.md

 1. To see the logs of the process click on the link under `Build run`
 1. Scroll down to see the CDK log output of the process

-Leveraging AWS CodeBuild or another such tool to provision and manage environments with this template via GitOps practices like this - instead of doing it by hand from a Bastion or somebody's laptop especially - has many benefits.
+Leveraging AWS CodeBuild, or another such tool, to provision and manage your environment(s) with this template via GitOps practices (firing it when you merge changes to the template or its parameters) like this - instead of doing it by hand from a Bastion or somebody's laptop especially - has many benefits.

 ### Exploring our CDK template(s) and CDK's benefits here